 Kino Klassika presents Sergei Eisenstein’s 1927 silent film masterpiece, October, to mark the centenary of the Russian Revolution.
-The film recreates the events of October 1917 with accompaniment by the London Symphony Orchestra.
-The screening will take place 100 years to the date after the start of the October Revolution in Russia.
+The film recreates the events of October 1917 with live accompaniment by the London Symphony Orchestra.
+The screening will take place 100 years to the date after the storming of St Petersburg’s Winter Palace in Russia.

 To book your tickets for October accompanied by the London Symphony Orchestra:

 Sergei Eisenstein had free reign to recreate the events of October 25 and 26th 1917.
 He was given uninterrupted access to all areas of the famous Hermitage or Winter Palace.
 He was allowed to raise St Petersburg’s famous bridges.
 He recreated in lavish detail both the battleship Aurora’s attack and the storming of the Winter Palace.

 As importantly, October marks the high point of Eisenstein’s exploration of ‘intellectual montage’, leading contemporary critics to use the film as the end marker of the radical innovation of 1920s Russian filmmaking.
 The film boasts dazzling editing sequences of contrapuntal and highly controversial images.
 Joseph Stalin famously removed sequences involving Trotsky from the final cut.

 This version premiered at the Berlin Film Festival in 2012 with accompaniment of a new restoration of the music originally composed by Edmund Meisel for the film in 1928.
 Frank Strobel, Europe’s leading film in music conductor, accompanies the film with the London Symphony Orchestra.